vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/upload-download-artifact-multiple-os.md

 ## Introduction

-In this lab, you will learn how to create a GitHub Actions workflow that uploads and downloads artifacts on multiple operating systems.
-You will create a workflow that builds a .NET Core application and uploads the build artifacts for Windows, Ubuntu, and macOS.
-You will then create a workflow that downloads the artifacts and displays the contents of the artifacts.
+In this lab, you will learn how to create a GitHub Actions workflow that uploads and downloads artifact on multiple operating systems.
+You will create a workflow that builds a .NET Core application and uploads the build artifact for Windows, Ubuntu, and macOS.
+You will then create a workflow that downloads the artifact and displays the contents of the artifact.

 > Duration: 30-45 minutes